primeqa/primeqa/primeqa/mrc/README.md

        --passage_non_null_threshold 1 \
        --minimal_non_null_threshold 1 \
 ```
-This yields the following results on English only using the TyDi evaluation script with two training strategies:
+This yields the following results on English only using the TyDi evaluation script with two training strategies.
+Please note the ListQA models use the NQ list data by using the long answers offsets as the short answer.
+Further details can be found in `examples/listqa/README.md`:
 ```
-xlm-roberta-large -> NQ Lists: Minimal F1 = 46.95
+xlm-roberta-large -> NQ Lists: Minimal F1 = 47.88
-xlm-roberta-large -> PrimeQA/tydiqa-primary-task-xlm-roberta-large -> NQ Lists: Minimal F1 = 57.44
+xlm-roberta-large -> PrimeQA/tydiqa-primary-task-xlm-roberta-large -> NQ Lists: Minimal F1 = 58.44

 ```

 ### PrimeQA also supports answering questions over tables